-Members of FPG’s Research and Evaluation Division are committed to conducting research and evaluation studies that improve children’s lives, support families, and inform public policy.
+At FPG, we are committed to conducting research and evaluation studies that improve children’s lives, support families, and inform public policy.
 Through rigorous study design, data collection and analysis, and dissemination, we seek to identify factors that shape development from infancy to adolescence and to develop and test the effectiveness of interventions, public policies, and public programs.
-Many members of the division focus on research, development of interventions, and evaluation of programs in early childhood and elementary education, especially programs for children from low-income families and children with disabilities.
-In addition, members of the division conduct research on child development within children’s environmental contexts, including families, schools, and communities.
+Many of our investigators focus on research, development of interventions, and evaluation of programs in early childhood and elementary education, especially programs for children from low-income families and children with disabilities.
+In addition, they conduct research on child development within children’s environmental contexts, including families, schools, and communities.
 Projects focus on developmental outcomes related to racial, ethnic, linguistic, cultural, and socioeconomic diversity in support of social justice and racial equity.

 Featured Projects